guypursey/Coughing-and-Chopping/README.md

 ### `/drafts`

 This folder will also likely remain empty for the same reason.
-Part of my publishing process is the transfer of a folder from `/drafts` to `/archives` so that I know it's out there.
+Part of my publishing process is the transfer of a folder from `/drafts` to `/archives` so that I know what's out there and what still requires work.
 I can still make changes, corrections, etc. But it keeps files that I know are work in progress separate from files I know I've put out there.

 ### `/posts`

-This folder will contain all the Markdown files that make up my blog.
+This folder will contain all the Markdown files that make up my blog (as soon as I've worked out an appropriate license).
 It's a duplicate of the content on Scriptogram without any of the bumpf.

 ### `.gitignore`